Combined Heat and Power

 Heat Limitations in Underground Production Scheduling

 A problem in the mining industry is production scheduling, or determining when, if ever, notional three-dimensional blocks of ore should be mined.
 Often lacking in underground production scheduling models are heat limitations, driven largely by the equipment used for underground activities such as development, extraction, and back-filling.
 To correct this, we attribute a specific heat load to each mining activity owing to equipment use, auto compression, broken rock and strata rock.
+In addition, accurate engine modeling is necessary for appropriate heat assignment.
 We incorporate heat into a knapsack constraint in an integer programming model that produces more realistic schedules; adhering to them could increase revenue by lowering refrigeration costs for the mine.

 Oluwaseun Ogunmodede (Source: Chasm Consulting, 2015)